KarthikeyanKandan/project-data-lakes-aws/README.md

 # Data Lake for music streaming app 'Sparkify'

+## Objective
-## Objective: to build an ETL pipeline for a data lake hosted on S3. we will need to load data from S3, process the data into analytics tables using Spark, and load them back into S3.
+to build an ETL pipeline for a data lake hosted on S3. we will need to load data from S3, process the data into analytics tables using Spark, and load them back into S3.

 ### Introduction